Arize-ai/prompt-learning/README.md

-# Prompt Learning: Using English Feedback to Optimize LLM Systems
+# Prompt Learning: Optimize LLM Prompts with Natural Language Feedback

-This repository contains research on **Prompt Learning (PL)**, a novel approach to optimizing LLM prompts using natural language feedback instead of numerical scores.
+A production-ready SDK and CLI for optimizing LLM prompts using natural language feedback instead of numerical scores.
+Supports OpenAI and Google AI providers with built-in cost management.

-## Research Overview

-### Problem Statement
-As more AI agents get deployed, a critical question emerges: can reinforcement learning control systems be built only in prompts?
-Traditional reinforcement learning relies on numerical scores and gradient updates, but prompts are the primary interface for guiding large language models.
-Can we apply RL-style methods to prompt refinement using natural language feedback?

-### Key Contributions
-- **English Error Terms**: Natural language feedback instead of numerical scores
-- **Online Prompt Management**: Continuous improvement system designed for production
-- **Single-Loop Success**: Powerful prompt improvements in just one optimization loop
-- **Cost Efficiency**: low latency, achieving strong results in minutes rather than hours
-- **SOTA Results**: Successful results on popular benchmarks like Big Bench Hard

 ## What Is Prompt Learning?